apache/buildstream/doc/source/public.rst

 :func:`Element.stage_artifact() <buildstream.element.Element.stage_artifact>`
 method when deciding what domains of an artifact should be staged.

+The strings listed in each domain are first substituted with the :ref:`variables <format_variables>` in context of the given element, and then applied as a glob style match, as understood by :func:`utils.glob() <buildstream.utils.glob>`

 This is used for creating compositions with the :mod:`compose <elements.compose>` element and can be used by other deployment related elements for the purpose of splitting element artifacts into separate packages.